Before you apply for a Bachelor's degree or another undergraduate course, you need to check you'll meet the entry requirements.

 If your course needs a health or criminal records check, you can usually do this after we've offered you a place.

-We often show UCAS Tariff points as a range.
-For example 104-120 points or 96-120 points.
-This is a guide to the number of UCAS points in typical offers we make for a course.
+We often show A level grades, BTEC grades and UCAS points as a range.
+This is a guide to the grades or number of UCAS points students achieve in the typical offers we make for a course.

 We usually make offers at the higher end of the range for the most popular courses and we can't always guarantee you a place on a course if you’ve met all the entry requirements.